 General.
 Install indicated cable to form a continuous circuit between the proper equipment terminals.
 Install cables inside supports and brackets.

 Insert cable in conduit using lubricant.
 If new cable is to be installed in conduit with existing conductors, remove the existing cable, clean the conduit, as specified in Section 910.3(g), and then insert both old and new cable into the conduit as a unit.
+Replace existing cable damaged during this process as directed.
+If the new cable is replacing the old cable, permanently remove the old cable.

-Replace existing cable damaged during removal as directed Use insulated, locking, spade terminals for conductor terminations.
+Use insulated, locking, spade terminals for conductor terminations.
 Neatly arrange conductors and tie with cable ties within fixtures.
 Attach cable tags at splices, indicating phase and function, within all junction boxes,

 pole bases, and cabinets.